TobyJWalker/animal-tracker/README.md

 - using a secret key to encrypt the session cookie.
 - using https to encrypt the data sent between the client and server.
 - api key will be required to access personal animal data (You can only access your animals or others with permission).

-# How to use

-This site will be hosted by render on the following link: {tbc}

-To access the API, you will need to request your unique api key from the website.
-This will be sent to you via email and this will need to be included in the request when trying to query data.
-The API will be hosted on the following link: {tbc}

 # How to run (Not ready yet)